nesterione/nesterione.github.io/cv.md

 **Achievements:**

-- Set up process how to manage data, experiments, models, and metrics
+- Established process how to manage data, experiments, models, and metrics
 - Found problem with the selected approach, proposed and implemented alternative solution then business did a big pivot and used this POC as a core for the whole product.
 - Improved text classification algorithms, organization distributed text preprocessing
 - Implementation named entity recognition algorithms based taxonomy with synonyms, optimized algorithm to work with millions of documents with dictionary 40K